The Boss (2016 film): Plot

 In 1975 in Chicago, a young Michelle Darnell returns to the orphanage she was adopted from.
 She bounces between the orphanage and other homes within 5–10 years later until her sadness turns into rage and realises that she will succeed on her own.

 In the present, Michelle is the CEO of three Fortune 500 companies, guru and best-selling author of self-help books and is the 47th wealthiest woman in the US.
-After a successful event at the United Center, Michelle and her nemesis/lover Renault (originally named Ronald) face off about a recent stock deal Michelle made in which she had acquired the stock due to insider trading and is turned into the SEC by Renault as revenge.
-Following a disastrous interview with Gayle King, Michelle is arrested for insider trading and sent to prison for five months, while her companies are taken over by Renault and all her assets are seized and frozen by the government.
-When released, Michelle finds her home foreclosed and seeks out Claire, her former assistant, with whom she stays until she gets back on her feet.
+After a successful event at the United Center, Michelle and her nemesis/former lover Renault (originally named Ronald) face off about a recent stock deal Michelle made in which she had acquired the stock due to insider trading so is turned into the SEC by Renault as revenge.

+Following a disastrous interview with Gayle King, Michelle is arrested for insider trading and sent to prison for five months.
+Her companies are taken over by Renault and all her assets are seized and frozen by the government.
+When released, Michelle finds her home foreclosed so seeks out her former assistant Claire, with whom she stays until she gets back on her feet.

-After Michelle fails to get back on her feet with colleagues she insults, she is soon inspired by seeing Claire's young daughter Rachel selling Dandelions scout cookies and noticing the profit the organisation makes a year.
+After Michelle gets no help from former colleagues she subsequently insults, she is soon inspired by Claire's young daughter Rachel.
+She sells Dandelion Scout cookies, which the entrepreneur notices the profit the organisation makes a year.
 Michelle decides to start her own company, "Darnell's Darlings", by selling Claire's homemade brownies, bringing in Claire as a partner.

 Recruiting girls from the Dandelions and other students, the Darlings are successful in selling brownies in competition with the Dandelions, which leads to a street fight between the two groups.
-Michelle, Rachel and Claire grow closer together, with Michelle inspiring Claire to quit her job and go on a date with Mike, a coworker, while growing close to Rachel as the company grows.
+Michelle, Rachel and Claire grow closer together, with Michelle inspiring Claire to quit her job and go on a date with her former fellow coworker Mike, while growing close to Rachel as the company grows.